 Shares of our common stock are currently quoted on the OTCQX Market, under the symbol "OCBI."
-We have applied to have our common stock approved for listing on the NASDAQ Capital Market under the symbol "OBT."
+Our common stock has been approved for listing on the NASDAQ Capital Market under the symbol "OBT."

 Transfer Agent and Registrar

 The transfer agent and registrar for our common stock is Computershare Trust Company, N.A., Canton, Massachusetts.